Mortuary (1982 American film): Plot

 Meanwhile, Paul, Hank's son and an embalmer at the mortuary, vies for Christie's attention.
-She and Greg dismiss his eccentricities on his mentally-ill mother's recent suicide.
+She and Greg dismiss his eccentricities on the basis of his mentally-ill mother's recent suicide.
 That night, Greg and Christie spend time alone in her home, but are subjected to various electronic interruptions, such as lights turning on and off, and the stereo playing by itself.
-The next day, Greg and Christie follow Eve to the mortuary, where they observe her engaging in a séance, attempting to contact her late husband.
+The next day, Greg and Christie follow Eve to the mortuary, where they observe her engaging in a séance with Hank and the women from the meeting Josh and Greg had earlier witnessed; they are trying to contact Eve's late husband, and Christie realizes that her mother and Hank were not dating at all.
+Via Hank, Eve tells her husband that she and Christie love him very much, but she thinks his attempts to stay in touch are damaging Christie.
+The table starts to move, and Hank speaks to George about his dying in an accident, then communicates that George has said it was not an accident, someone caused his death.
+The contact is then lost, and as Hank calls for George to come back, Christie and Greg leave.
 That night, Christie is attacked by a cloaked figure resembling Paul, and smashes a glass window, startling her mother.
-Eve assumes it to have been a nightmare, but asks Christie if the alleged attacker could have been Paul; she explains that Paul was a patient of Christie's father, and that he had been obsessed with her.
+Eve assumes it to have been a nightmare, but asks Christie if the alleged attacker could have been Paul; she explains that Paul was a patient of Christie's father, and that he had been obsessed with her, but they didn't believe he was dangerous.

-After Christie and Eve return to their bedrooms, a cloaked figure viciously stabs Eve to death while she lays in bed.
+After Christie and Eve return to their bedrooms, a cloaked figure viciously stabs Eve to death while she lies in bed.
 The assailant, revealed to be Paul donning a white latex mask, chases Christie through the house.
 He attempts to stab her, but she unmasks him before he renders her unconscious.
 He brings her to the mortuary, where he begins the process of embalming her alive, but is stopped when Hank arrives.
-Paul explains that he had to "punish" Eve for telling Christie about his psychiatric condition, and that he had murdered Dr. Parson for previously having him incarcerated.
+Paul explains that he had to "punish" Eve for telling Christie about his psychiatric condition, and that he had murdered Dr. Parson for previously suggesting he should have treatment in a mental hospital, which his father had refused to agree to.
 Paul stabs his father in a rage, killing him, before being confronted by Greg, who has come searching for Christie.
 Paul manages to lock Greg in the embalming room.